surniaulula/wpsso-add-five-stars/README.md

 <p><strong>The WPSSO Add Five Stars add-on should be a fallback solution:</strong></p>

-<p>A ratings and reviews feature for your visitors / customers should be available in the webpage.
-The WPSSO Add Five Stars add-on will include a 5 star rating and review from the site organization only if the document Schema markup does not already have an 'aggregateRating' property.
-It is preferable to include actual (and visible) ratings and reviews from your visitors in the webpage.
-The Google's Review Snippet technical guidelines reminds us to:</p>
+<p>The Google's Review Snippet technical guidelines reminds us to:</p>

 <blockquote>
   <p><a href="https://developers.google.com/search/docs/advanced/structured-data/review-snippet#technical-guidelines">Make sure the reviews and ratings you mark up are readily available to users from the marked-up page.
 It must be immediately obvious to users that the page has review content</a>.</p>
 </blockquote>

+<p>The WPSSO Add Five Stars add-on will include a 5 star rating <em>if the document Schema markup does not have an 'aggregateRating' property</em> - it is preferable to include actual ratings and reviews from your visitors and customers in the webpage.</p>

 <p><strong>Third-party plugins supported by WPSSO Core (Premium version):</strong></p>